lin-lin/Quantum290/README.md

-# MATH 290
+# ♾MATH 290

-### Virtual quantum many-body seminar, 2020 Fall to 2021 Summer
+### 🌟 Virtual quantum many-body seminar, 2020 Fall to 2021 Summer

 - **When:** Fridays 10AM-12PM
 - **Where:** 💻 Zoom.
 Please send me an email to ask for the zoom id.